O957/awesome-paleontology/CONTRIBUTING.md

 > * __Be empathetic__ - GitHub is a global community with people from a wide variety of backgrounds and perspectives, many of which may not be your own.
 Try to put yourself in others’ shoes and understand their feelings before you address them.
 Do your best to help make GitHub a community where others feel safe to make contributions, participate in discussions, and share different ideas.

 Next, aim to abide by the [Code Of Conduct](CODE_OF_CONDUCT.md).

+Finally, proceed with the following:

+- Review the existing list content.
+- Ensure your item fits the scope and quality standards.
+- Check that your item is not already listed.
+- Verify all links work correctly.
+- If you are uncertain about your contribution, ask first.
+  - Post in the current Open Thread in Discussions.
+  - Or create a new issue to discuss your idea.
+- If you are confident about your contribution, proceed.
+- Fork this repository to your account.
+- Make your changes in your fork.
+- Submit a pull request with a clear description.
+- Wait for review and address any feedback.